-Definition, principles, and criteria: Harassment can take many forms, and it needs to be emphasized that harassment can be and often is nonphysical, including words, pictures, gestures, cyberbullying, and other forms of expression.
-To count as harassment, such expression must be reasonably regarded as (a) taunting, vilifying, or degrading whether (b) directed at individuals or groups and (c) where reasonable people may suppose that such expression harms its target(s) by substantially interfering with their educational opportunities, peaceful enjoyment of residence and community, or terms of employment.
-Further, to count as harassment subject to possible formal grievance procedures, such expression must (d) be made either with the intent to interfere with the protected interests mentioned in (c), above, or with reckless disregard to the nature of the conduct.
+Definition, principles, and criteria:

+Harassment can take many forms, and it needs to be emphasized that harassment can be and often is nonphysical, including words, pictures, gestures, cyberbullying, and other forms of expression.
+Such forms of expression must be reasonably regarded as (a) taunting, vilifying, or degrading whether (b) directed at individuals or groups and (c) where reasonable people may suppose that such expression harms its target(s) by substantially interfering with their educational opportunities, peaceful enjoyment of residence and community, or terms of employment, Further, to count as harassment subject to possible formal grievance procedures, such expression must (d) be made either with the intent to interfere with the protected interests mentioned in (c) above, or with reckless disregard to the nature of the conduct.
 Such intent or recklessness must be inferred from all the circumstances.
-Finally, (e) such expression must be repeated and persistent.
-To be "repeated and persistent." the offending conduct must have been brought to the attention of the defendant (though not necessarily by the complainant). be of the same kind, and repeated.
-There are two reasons for adding (e): first, the University wishes to have the opportunity to educate those who may not realize that certain expression. constitutes harassment: second. by requiring that the expression be repeated and persistent, the University helps establish intent or recklessness.
-However: (f) before any expression can be considered for possible formal grievance procedures, it must be clear that no substantial free expression interests are threatened by bringing a formal charge of harassing expression.
-This strict criterion for possible formal grievance procedures must be imposed to ensure that the University does nothing that would tend to diminish free expression or compromise principles of academic freedom in the vigorous and often contentious examination and criticism of ideas, works of art, and political activity by Ashesi faculty and/or students.
+Finally, (e) such expression must repeated and persistent.
+To be "repeated and persistent," the offending conduct must have been brought to the defendant's attention (though not necessarily by the complainant), be of the same kind, and repeated.
+There are two reasons for adding (e): first, the University wishes to have the opportunity to educate those who may not realize that certain expression constitutes harassment; second, by requiring that the expression be repeated and persistent, the University helps establish intent or recklessness.
+However: (f) before any expression can be considered for possible formal grievance procedures, it must be clear that no substantial free expression interests are threatened by bringing formal charge of harassing expression.
+This strict criterion for possible formal grievance procedures must be imposed to ensure that the University not diminish free expression or compromise principles of academic freedom in the vigorous and often contentious examination and criticism of ideas by Ashesi faculty and/or students.